MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

 > In advanced warehouse configurations, items are registered in bins as warehouse entries, not as item ledger entries.
 Therefore, you perform counting, adjusting, and reclassifying in special warehouse journals that support bins.
 Then, you use special functions to synchronise the new or changed warehouse entries with their related item ledger entries to reflect the changes in inventory quantities and values.
 This is described in specific procedures below where relevant.

 ## <a name="to-perform-a-physical-inventory"></a>To perform a physical inventory
-You must take a physical inventory, that is, count the actual items on hand, to check if the quantity registered is the same as the physical quantity in stock at the end of a fiscal year, if not more often.
+You must take a physical inventory, that is, count the actual items on hand, to check if the quantity registered is the same as the physical quantity in stock at the end of a financial year, if not more often.
 If there are differences, you must post them to the item accounts before you do the inventory valuation.

 > [!NOTE]
 > This procedure describes how to perform a physical inventory using a journal, the **Phys.
 Inventory Journal** page.
 You can also perform the task using documents, the **Physical Inventory Order** and **Physical Inventory Recording** pages, which provide more control and support distributing the counting to multiple employees.
 For more information, see [Count Inventory Using Documents](inventory-how-count-inventory-with-documents.md).<br /><br />